tpfeeney/FeenBlog_2/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-My name is Tim, and I am a PhD student at the Gillings School of Public health at UNC-Chapel Hill.
+My name is Tim, and I am a reserach editor for the [**The BMJ**](https://www.bmj.com/) and a PhD student in the [**Department of Epidemiology**](https://sph.unc.edu/epid/epidemiology-landing/) at the [**Gillings School of Public health at UNC-Chapel Hill**](https://sph.unc.edu/).
 I have an MD and clinical training in general surgery.
 My interests are very broad and encompass every corner of STEM fields.
 I have always wanted to be a scientist in some capacity.
 Originally when I was very young it was paleontology, and then astrophysics, and then an amalgam of other fields.
 I eventually landed on molecular biology and medicine after falling in love in undergrad--I always loved the combination of physics, physical chem, and chem when combined with biology, which molecular biology does well.
-During medical training, I developed a love of biostatistics and epidemiology as a way to study disease and combine a bunch of my interests: molecular biology, physiology, mathematics, computer science.
+During surgery training, I developed a love of epidemiology and biostatistics as a way to study disease and combine a bunch of my interests: molecular biology, physiology, mathematics, computer science.

-My broad research interests are both methods in epidemiology and outcomes after surgery.
-Methodologically I am interest in causal inference, broadly.
+Methodologically I am interest in causal inference and how to obtain reliable answers to clinical questions using observational data.
 Clinically, I am specifically interested in ways to improve care, and understanding how social determinants of health impact outcomes after surgery.
-I have worked on both disparities in surgical outcomes and process improvements for incidental masses.
-My current work is using doubly robust methods to improve inferences, although this will likely change as my dissertation topic develops.
+Prior to my graduate work, I have worked on both disparities in surgical outcomes and process improvements for incidental masses.
+My research is on using doubly robust methods and using observational methods to estimate per protocol effects.
+I am also interested in data fusion as a way to obtain answers that we might not be able to obtain otherwise.

-My interests outside of science and math involve SCUBA diving on deep wrecks and in caves.
+My interests outside of science and math involve spending time with family, reading and book hunting (love a used bookstore), and when time permits SCUBA diving on deep wrecks and in caves.
 I have also spent a large chunk of my life as a firefighter and an EMT.

 Disclaimer: This website is a work in progress.
 All typos and grammatical errors are intentional ;-)